XinRC/CS-2124/lectures/lecture20/README.md

 For constructors, likewise the leftmost parent class will be initalized faster than the one to its right.
 This means for Derived, Base1 will be initalized before Base2.

+However this also means we must initalize all parent/grandparent for the derived class's constructor.
+Ultimately the rule is to **always** initalized parents and **soemtimes**`virtual` grandparents in the constructor.
+Aka if you have multiple parents, intialize them, if you have `virtual` grandparents, initalize them, `nonvirtual` grandparents, do NOT initate them.

 ### Linked List: Basics: